List of domino games: Concentration

 Players, in turn, try to collect pairs by turning over and exposing the faces of two tiles from the grid.
 If the four values of the two sum to 12, the player takes the two tiles, scores a point (in some rules a point for each tile taken), and plays again.
 If the tally is any other number, the bones are turned face down again and the player's turn is over.

+Pips Unlimited — an online domino variant that awards points during play based on endpoint totals and applies specific rules for doubles.

 The first player to accumulate 50 (or 100) points wins the series.

 Proprietary games

 There are a number of domino-like games that use proprietary tiles.

 Bendomino

-This proprietary variation of the standard draw game is due to Thierry Denoual.
+This proprietary variation of the standard draw game was created by Thierry Denoual.
 It is played with a double-six domino set which is standard except that every tile is bent into a 120-degree curve, so that three tiles can be assembled into a circle.
 This allows either end of the line of play to be blocked or both ends to connect.